 The main character, of course, is almost the bikes themselves.
 They serve the same function as horses do in Westerns – partly a method of transport (you can go almost anywhere on a bike, and very quickly), and partly a symbol of masculinity.
 One surefire way to know shit’s about to go down in the books is that a biker has his “hog” sabotaged or destroyed.

 The political incorrectness is high.
 Mick Norman doesn’t seem to like homosexuals: his villains are flamboyantly gay far more frequently than chance would predict.
-I also don’t believe there’s one female character who isn’t killed, raped, threatened with rape, beaten to a pulp, or some combination of the previous, aside from the old lady at the start of Guardian Angels, who merely has a man’s severed head flung through her car’s front windshield.
+I also don’t believe there’s one female character who isn’t killed, raped, threatened with rape, beaten to a pulp, or some combination of the previous – aside from the old lady at the start of Guardian Angels, who merely has a severed head flung through her car’s front windshield.
 There’s one British-African character that I can recall.
 He provides help to Gerry, and he and his family get burned to death by Gerry’s enemies for their trouble.

 If I had a complaint, the books get smaller in scope as they progress, instead of bigger.
 The first one (Angels from Hell) is Gerry vs the government.
 The second (Angel Challenge) is Gerry vs a rival chapter.
 The third (Guardian Angels) is Gerry vs a couple of hoodlums.
-The fourth (Angels on my Mind) is Gerry vs a single psychotic cop, who (in a scenario reminiscent of Stephen King’s Misery, which it precedes by fifteen years) has illegally detained him and chained him in his basement, where his even more batshit psychologist wife seeks to “study” him.
+The fourth (Angels on my Mind) is Gerry vs a single psychotic cop, who (in a scenario reminiscent of Stephen King’s Misery, which it precedes by fifteen years) has illegally detained him in a basement, where his even more batshit psychologist wife seeks to “study” him.

 They’re fine tales, but the first has an exhilarating sense of “us against the world” that is never quite recaptured, replaced instead by weary Ballardian nihilism.